opendocsg/slw-judgments-backfill/2011_SGCA_62/report.md

 **Introduction**

-1       This is an appeal against the judgment of the High Court Judge (“the Judge”) in _Ng Chee Weng v Bryan Lim Jit Ming and another_ [2011] SGHC 120 (“the Judgment”).
+1       This is an appeal against the judgment of the High Court Judge (“the Judge”) in _Ng Chee Weng v Bryan Lim Jit Ming and another_ <span class="citation">[2011] SGHC 120</span> (“the Judgment”).
 It concerns an application to amend a Statement of Claim.
 However, since the case involves both an alleged settlement agreement as well as an original cause of action based on a trust, difficult questions of procedure are raised.

 **Background history**